cepgen/cepgen/doc/processes-devel.rst

 .. versionadded:: 0.9

 The transverse-momentum dependent factorisation of two-photon processes can be simulated within CepGen.
-For this purpose, a :class:`cepgen::proc::KTProcess` helper derivated-class of the earlier is introduced to allow the photon fluxes part to be transparent to the process developper.

-.. doxygenclass:: cepgen::proc::KTProcess
-   :outline:

 As described in `the reference papers <../bibliography#kt-factorisation>`__, the :math:`\kt`-factorisation approach allows a direct factorisation of any hard process (e.g. photon- or gluon-induced productions) while accounting for transverse components of parton virtualities.
 For instance, a :math:`pp\to p^{(\ast)}(\ggx)p^{(\ast)}` matrix element can be factorised through the following formalism:

 .. math::